Live in Europe 1969: The Bootleg Series Vol. 2

 Live in Europe 1969: The Bootleg Series Vol. 2 is a 3 CD + 1 DVD live album of the Miles Davis Quintet featuring saxophonist Wayne Shorter, pianist Chick Corea, bassist Dave Holland, and drummer Jack DeJohnette.
 This particular line-up became known as "The Miles Davis Lost Quintet" as it did not record in the studio in this configuration.
 The CDs contain recordings of two concerts in France and one in Sweden and the DVD has an additional concert recorded in Germany.

-The first two discs were recorded at the Festival Mondial du Jazz d'Antibes, La Pinède in Juan-les-Pins, France, on July 25 & 26, 1969 with the first concert originally released in Japan in 1993 as 1969Miles Festiva De Juan Pins.
+The first two discs were recorded at the Festival Mondial du Jazz d'Antibes, La Pinède in Juan-les-Pins, France, on July 25 & 26, 1969 with the first concert originally released in Japan in 1993 as 1969 Miles Festiva de Juan Pins.
 The third disc contains the concert from November 5, 1969 at the Folkets Hus, Stockholm.
 The DVD was recorded in West Germany on 7 November 1969 at the Berliner Jazztage in the Berlin Philharmonie.

 Repertoire

-The sets include two jazz standards from the mid-1940, as well as two pieces from Davis' hard bop late 1950s and early 1960s period, several pieces from Davis' second great quintet, and music from 1968-1969 that was included on the Bitches Brew and Directions albums.
+The sets include two jazz standards from the mid-1940s, as well as two pieces from Davis' hard bop period in the late 1950s and early 1960s, several pieces from Davis' second great quintet, and music from 1968-1969 that was included on the Bitches Brew and Directions albums.